 Earn 3x Points on Travel and Dining

-You earn 3x points on all travel and dining purchases.
+You earn 3x points on all travel (once you earn the $300 travel credit) and dining purchases.
 Your non-bonus purchases always earn 1 point per $1.
 When most flexible credit cards might only pay 2 points per $1 on bonus purchases, you have a higher earning potential.
 Plus, it doesn’t matter which airline you fly or restaurant you eat at, you’re earning triple points.

 Bonus Travel Redemption Options

 The Sapphire Reserve earns Chase Ultimate Rewards points.
 They are always worth at least one cent each when redeemed for cash or gift cards.
 However, Ultimate Rewards are most valuable for award travel.

 You have two different travel redemption options.
 Both are valuable in their own way.

 Your points are worth 1 cent each with non-travel rewards.
 But, they receive a 50% boost when you redeem them for award travel on the Chase Ultimate Rewards travel portal.
 This portal is powered by Expedia, so you have plenty of travel options.
 From flights, hotel nights, cruises, and anything in between, your points are worth 1.5 cents each.

 This can be a better option for non-airline award travel and for booking travel with non-Chase travel partners.
 The second redemption option is usually more valuable for booking award flights.

 The 50% travel redemption bonus is already one of the most valuable point redemption options for any credit card.
 But, your points can be worth more than 1.5 cents each when you transfer them to an airline or hotel transfer partner.
 In 1,000 point increments, you transfer your points to your airline or hotel account for free.